Pre-Race Pit Pass Policies

 Pre-Race Pit Pass Guidelines

 Pre-race pit passes are good on the morning of the NASCAR Sprint Cup Series race.
-Passes are not good for access on any other day and do not provide access to "Hot" garage areas.
+Passes are not good for access on any other day and do not provide access to the Sprint Cup garage area.

 Access to the infield is available when grandstand gates open at 8 a.m.
 Pre-race pit pass holders may access the infield either through the tunnel in Turn 2 or by using the crossover gates on the front stretch of the Main Grandstands.
 The track goes "Hot" one hour before the race and fans will need to leave the infield at that time.